Darknet Markets 2023 Report: The Most Popular Hacked Accounts

 If we were to exclude data from Russian markets then PayPal would be tied with NordVPN as the most popular brand.
 More generally, payment services were highly prevalent, even with bank accounts and credit cards excluded.

-Outside of streaming, VPN services and online payments, the only brands with enough listings to make the top 20 were for Amazon (online shopping) and crypto platform Coinbase.
+Outside of streaming, VPN services and online payments, the only brand with enough listings to make the top 20 was Amazon (online shopping).

 Darknet Market Analysis: By Category